kaustabpal/kaustabpal.github.io/_posts/RL/2020-07-11-reinforcement_learning.md

 # Code implementation

-For implementing the algorithm, I used Tensorflow for writing the Deep Neural Net.
+For implementing the algorithm, I used Tensorflow for writing the Q-network which is a deep neural net.
 The Tensorflow version I am using is 2.2.0.

 ### The main function: